Academic Regulations

 Transfer students are expected to complete the requirements for the B.A. degree in eight undergraduate Fall and Spring semesters, inclusive of terms completed at other colleges or universities before entering Columbia.
 Transfer students cannot petition for extended time to complete the degree.

 Some majors may be difficult for transfer students to complete due to the number of credits required, the specific course sequencing, and the number of terms remaining for transfer students to complete all requirements for the Core Curriculum and for the major.
-There is no guarantee that a transfer student can complete every major and concentration offered.
-Transfer students must declare a major or concentration that they are capable of completing in the time available to them while at Columbia College.
+There is no guarantee that a transfer student can complete every major offered.
+Transfer students must declare a major that they are capable of completing in the time available to them while at Columbia College.

 Transfer students should be especially careful when planning their academic schedules and are strongly urged to seek out guidance from their advising deans in the Berick Center for Student Advising and the relevant departmental Directors of Undergraduate Studies.